 Who we are

 The Washington University School of Medicine Division of Reproductive Endocrinology and Infertility provides a full line of services.
-We are the home of The Fertility and Reproductive Medicine Center at Barnes-Jewish Hospital, which helps both men and women facing infertility.
+We are the home of The Fertility and Reproductive Medicine Center at Barnes-Jewish Hospital, which helps individuals facing infertility.

 Each year, more than 2,000 families are evaluated and treated for infertility at Washington University School of Medicine, making us the most trusted center in the region.